 Slow-walking team has covered the Ignatian Way a lot of times.
 We have visited and checked all the different accommodations, restaurants, villages and towns it crosses.
 We have talked to the people that will welcome us and with the tourism authorities.
 We have interviewed as well the creators of the Way.

 How can you participate in this pilgrimage with Slow Walking?

 We offer you three different possibilities: tailor-made, self-guided or guided.

-The self-guided Way is ideal for independent or individual pilgrims on a low budget but who just want to worry about walking not planning.
+The self-guided Way is ideal for independent or individual pilgrims on a low budget but who just want to worry about walking and not planning.
 The self-guided way includes accommodation, breakfast and, almost every day, dinner.
 It also includes literature in which you will find the description of the different stages and all the information needed along with a collection of maps and the pilgrims’ credential.
-Another feature included in the self-guided tours is telephone or Whatsapp assistance from eight in the morning till ten o’clock at night.
+The walker will also have a telephone or Whatsapp assistance from eight in the morning till ten o’clock at night.
 We also offer the possibility of booking guided visits, lunches, travel assistance or hiring GPS.

-The Guided Way, in which you will be accompanied by one Slow Walking guide, includes dinner, accommodation and breakfast and dinner, luggage transport (we walk with no weight) as well as guided visits according to the program.
+The Guided Way, in which you will be accompanied by one Slow Walking guide, making sure you follow the path and assisting you during the stage.
+It includes accommodation, breakfast and dinner, luggage transport (we walk with no weight) as well as guided visits according to the program.
 It is important to remark that all the stages have a short version, between 10 to 15 km per day, or long version, the complete stage.

 When can I walk the Way?

 If you choose the tailor-made or self-guided option, you can walk it at any time.
 We recommend avoiding the months from December to April in the Basque Country since the snow could make things rather difficult in some stages.